ramyaxmad/Movie-Recommender/README.md

 ### Navigation Diagram
 > ![Screenshot 2023-05-11 203601](https://github.com/cs100/final-project-rmadu002-ashar165-wchoi053-bpham082/assets/129914516/f9e59ca4-617d-4630-8dcb-a34843c919ca)
 >
-> The user will go through various screens that prompt them with questions about their movie preferences.
+> The terminal will first show a login screen where they will have to enter a username and password.
+Then, the user will go through various screens that prompt them with questions about their movie preferences.
 They will have the opportunity to answer or to just leave it blank.
-Any invalid answers will notify the user that their input wasn't accepted, and it reprompt for an answer.
-Print out a movie list based on the answers of the user.
-Once in that screen, the user can sort the list.
-Once the user is done, give them the option to quit or to restart the program.
+They will also have an option to go back to the previous question if they want to change it.
+Any invalid answers will notify the user that their input wasn't accepted, and it will reprompt for an answer.
+The final screen will print out a movie list based on the answers of the user.
+The user can re-sort the list by entering a number.
+Once the user is done, give them the option to restart or logout of the program.

 ### Screen Layouts